bearhai863/Leads-Chrome-Extension/README.md

-Download the file and unload in Chrome
+Download the files and setup in Chrome Extention